Assassination of Sadi Carnot: Attack

-From that moment on, he was not seen again until the attack, which is relatively important for understanding the upcoming assassination.
+From that moment on, he was not seen again until the attack.
 This is because it is likely that—contrary to what Caserio claimed during his trial—the anarchist has been aided or coordinated with a small group of Lyonnais anarchists to orchestrate his plot.

 Shortly before 9:00 PM, Caserio positioned himself along the route of President Carnot's procession at the precise spot where he could assassinate him, namely to the right of the carriage, facing against the direction of movement.
 The carriage, departing from the Palais du Commerce, entered the street where the anarchist stood, surrounded by a crowd of cheering onlookers.

 When the last riders of the escort passed him, Caserio—masked with a cap—pushed the two people in front of him and lunged at the president, the blade of his dagger concealed in a newspaper.
 He delivered a single, powerful blow with his right hand and shouted, 'Long live the Revolution!'
 He then fled as the president fell onto his back, losing consciousness.
 The mayor of Lyon, Antoine Gailleton, initially did not grasp what had occurred, believing someone had thrown a bouquet of flowers at the president.

 Caserio nearly escaped but, while shouting 'Long live anarchy!' during his flight, the escort that had overtaken him turned back to apprehend him.
 He failed to reach the crowd, which closed in around him.
 The crowd seized him, beating him before police intervened.
 Meanwhile, Carnot was rushed to Hôtel Dieu hospital.
 Struck in the liver in two places, he had little chance of survival and died a few hours later on 25 June 1894 around 00:30 AM.